 Assign a project manager on the client side and on the vendor side.
 The project managers will be responsible for driving the project toward completion both on time and on budget.
 If the project is really large, you’ll also need to appoint a steering committee to keep track of the two project managers and ensure that they stay on task.
 A project manager can balance the varied expectations of different team members and coordinate between them.
 Be sure to select a project manager with the proper credentials and experience because the project manager plays a pivotal role in the outcome of the software implementation.

 Every segment of your business will have different needs and expectations.
 Engage all end users and team members who will be affected by the implementation.
 Determine how each team member will use the software and discuss best practices with everyone.
 Provide users with the training necessary to use the software successfully.

 A “set it and forget it” mentality won’t work when it comes to implementing software.
 It’s essential to anticipate the ongoing costs and commitments required to maintain a software solution and ensure its long-term success.
 Add-On Products offers different levels of maintenance programs that grant customers access to product updates and upgrades.
 Our MP Gold program also gives users unlimited access to our tech support hotline, which is accessible via phone or email.

-Add-On Products offers resource scheduling software, team calendar software, digital signage software, and email signature software for Microsoft Outlook® and Exchange.
+Add-On Products offers resource scheduling software, team calendar software and digital signage software for Microsoft Outlook® and Exchange.
 For more information about Add-On Products’ solutions and how we can help you successfully implement our software in your workplace, please contact us to set up a free demo or free trial.